spacekookie/website/content/blog/xxx_git_mail.md

     ws: adding gpg submodule by default
 ```

 Well, perfect.
-This way I can also verify that my range syntax in git
+This way I can also verify that the sometimes
-(`HEAD~2..HEAD`, meaning all commits `HEAD~2`, so 2 commits ago, and
+confusing range syntax in git (`HEAD~2..HEAD`, meaning all commits
-`HEAD`, so now) works the way I'm expecting it to.
+`HEAD~2`, so 2 commits ago, and `HEAD`, so now) works the way I'm
+expecting it to.

 I think this is quite an impressive set of changes so I decide to
 reward myself with a good ol' cover letter.